juji/EmailParserPHP/README.md

 Repository for a PHP email parse class

-for more information read documentation
+for more information, read the documentation

 Usage: